 Offered in over 3,000 cities around the world, Moovit makes it super easy to get from A to B within a city.
 It gives you multiple transportation options, wait times for buses, ferries, trains, and even Uber and scooters.

 It shows accurate travel times, it’s great for locating bus stops in an unfamiliar city, and it has a map feature that shows you a big-picture view of your urban transport options.

 Note: Unfortunately, there are no offline maps with Moovit.
 So you’ll either need data or plan your trip ahead of time with Wifi.

-If you’re traveling around Europe or the US/Canada, then Uber is a reliable and easy option for getting around.
+This one is known already, right?!
+When you’re traveling around Europe or the US/Canada, then Uber is a reliable and easy option for getting around.

 Although a bit more expensive than public transport, Uber is still very easy to use and doesn’t require as much effort or even knowing the language.
 A good option for a late-night rides back to your hostel if you’ve wandered too far and had a bit too much to drink.

 Note: In some countries Uber and Grab work better than others.
 Uber in Spain is not as useful.
 In destinations like Chiang Mai Uber and Grab are fantastic.

 BlaBla Car is a good app for those of us trying to travel medium to long distances for very cheap.